-Lindsay is a psychologist and photographer whose work is an extension of her everyday life.
+Lindsay is a psychologist and photographer whose work is shaped by nature, lived experience, and a slower pace.

 private, reflective support for life and work